Kangaroo Route: Non-stop flights (2018–present)

 Non-stop flights from Perth to London commenced in March 2018 with Boeing 787s, with the Kangaroo route becoming a non-stop route for the first time, while also connecting Australia and Europe via a non-stop route for the first time.
 These flights operate out of Perth's Terminal 3 rather than the traditional T1 in order to facilitate seamless transfers from Qantas domestic flights.
-The route also opens up the possibility of further direct flights to Europe from Perth such as Rome (launched June 2022) and Paris (launched July 2024).
+The route also opened up the possibility of further non-stop flights to Europe from Perth such as Rome (launched June 2022) and Paris (launched July 2024).

 In late March 2020, prior to Qantas cutting all international services due to the COVID-19 pandemic, several repatriation flights were operated with a routing of Sydney-Darwin-London.
 The Singaporean government had banned transit passengers and airspace in the Middle East was closed, due to the pandemic.
 This was the first time an Airbus A380 flew nonstop between Australia and Europe.

 In November 2021, Qantas resumed non-stop Kangaroo Route flights, this time from Darwin to London before resuming the non-stop route between Perth and London in May 2022 following the reopening of Western Australia for international travel.

+Project Sunrise (2027 onwards)

+Qantas plans to commence non-stop operations using Airbus A350-1000ULR aircraft to connect Sydney directly to London and New York in late 2027.
+This will accompany rather than replace Qantas' existing non-stop Perth–London and one-stop Sydney–London services.